 Sacramento Defective Car Seat Lawyer

-Although motor vehicle accidents cause debilitating injuries and lost lives among vehicle occupants of all ages, the toll exacted on children is especially high.
-Car accidents are the leading cause of death of children ages 5 to 14 in the United States according to the National Highway Transportation Safety Administration (NHTSA).
-The CDC reports that during a recent one year period vehicle collisions accounted for 638 child fatalities and 127,250 injuries.
+Although motor vehicle accidents cause debilitating injuries and lost lives among vehicle occupants of all ages, the toll on children is exceptionally high.
+The National Highway Traffic Safety Administration (NHTSA) states that car accidents are the primary cause of mortality among children between the ages of 5 and 14 in the country.
+The Centers for Disease Control and Prevention (CDC) reports that vehicle collisions accounted for 638 child fatalities and 127,250 injuries during a recent one-year period.

-California law imposes an obligation on drivers to ensure that all child passengers under the age of six or weighing sixty pounds or less are secured in an age appropriate child safety restraint system.
+California law obligates drivers to ensure that all child passengers under six or weighing sixty pounds or less are secured in an age-appropriate child safety restraint system.
 A child can only ride in the front seat of a vehicle if the following conditions apply:

-- All rear seats are fully occupied by other children age 12 and under.
+- All rear seats are fully occupied by other children aged 12 and under.

-- The only rear seats face the rear of the vehicle, or they are side-facing jump seats.
+- The only rear seats or side-facing jump seats face the rear of the vehicle.

 - A medical condition makes it necessary for the child to ride in the front seat.